projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 ACRN uses the TSC deadline timer to provide a timer service.
 The hypervisor console uses a timer on CPU0 to poll characters on the serial device.
-To support LAPIC pass-thru, the TSC deadline MSR is pass-thru and the local timer interrupt is also delivered to the guest IDT.
+To support LAPIC passthrough, the TSC deadline MSR is passthrough and the local timer interrupt is also delivered to the guest IDT.
 Instead of the TSC deadline timer, ACRN uses the VMX preemption timer to poll the serial device.